forgethepath/forge-search/readme.md

 Index's JSON from forge-blog into Algolia.
 Currently in development.
 ```

-Please credit original author if code or theme is useful for a project of your own.
+Please credit original author if code useful for a project of your own.